Create a MicroEJ Firmware From Scratch

 • The RTOS is FreeRTOS and the toolchain is GNU CC fo ARM.

-All modifications to FreeRTOS BSP made for this tutorial are available at https://github.com/MicroEJ/FreeRTOS/tree/tuto-microej-firmware-from-scratch.
+All modifications to FreeRTOS BSP made for this training are available at https://github.com/MicroEJ/FreeRTOS/tree/tuto-microej-firmware-from-scratch.

 Note

-The implementation of the Low Level API and their validation with the Platform Qualification Tools (PQT) will be the topic of another tutorial.
+The implementation of the Low Level API and their validation with the Platform Qualification Tools (PQT) will be the topic of another training.

 Prerequisites